Signal · Strategy · Systems

 For decades, structured analytic techniques have served as the backbone of intelligence analysis.
 But the information environment these techniques were designed for no longer exists.

-Generative AI has fundamentally altered what it means to collect, evaluate, and synthesize information.
-When AI can produce convincing text, imagery, and data at scale, the analyst's challenge is no longer just finding the signal - it's verifying that the signal is real.
+Generative AI has changed what it means to collect, evaluate, and synthesize information.
+When AI can produce convincing text, imagery, and data at scale, the analyst's challenge is no longer finding the signal — it's verifying the signal is real.

 This book provides a practical bridge between classic analytic methodology and the generative AI era.